BobTheHobo/Bonfire/README.md

 # Rubicon
-A discord bot for a cool dude
+A discord bot that makes it easy to coordinate raids and parties.
+Still a WIP